AndresMpa/mu-vim/README.md

 contains 3 different branches each one of them have a different config, choose anyone, all of them should work.
 It's recommended to follow this "guide" based on project branches.

+## To do

+- Refactor MuVim's wiki [ ]
+- Make some introduction's video
+- Improve documentation

 ## Guidelines

 ### Sigle init.vim (Mini config)